johnangrs/johnangrs.github.io/section_1_1_2.md

 ---
 title: Are you ready?
 parent: Foundations
-grand_parent: The first 6 weeks
+grand_parent: The first 10 weeks
 has_children: false
 nav_order: 2
 ---

+So you want to start a company!

 ## Romantic reasons to start a company